yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

 ![waterlili](https://farm9.staticflickr.com/8736/16810167707_7dd748ca50_o.jpg)

 Waterlilies by Monet and Starry Night by Van Gogh are some famous masterpieces we all are familiar with.
 We can easily recognize the unique ways they blend colors.
 Monet,the Impressionist, in his work eliminated the edges and randomized the brush touches.
-To mimic an effect like this, I tried to combine the artistic effect without edge detection with the method4 I discussed previously - scanning the random selected pixels around the center one, and take either the brightest or darkest to replace the center.
+To mimic an effect like this, I tried to combine the artistic effect without edge detection with the method I discussed previously - scanning the random selected pixels around the center one, and take either the brightest or darkest to replace the center.
 This gives a quite nice view I feel, if not alike.

 ![flower-1](https://farm8.staticflickr.com/7614/16810166937_6864317cee_o.jpg)